alacritty/alacritty/README.md

 Alacritty is the fastest terminal emulator in existence.
 Using the GPU for rendering enables optimizations that simply aren't possible in other emulators.
-Alacritty currently supports macOS and Linux, and Windows.
+Alacritty currently supports macOS, Linux, and Windows.

 <p align="center">
   <img width="600" alt="Alacritty running vim inside tmux" src="https://cloud.githubusercontent.com/assets/4285147/21585004/2ebd0288-d06c-11e6-95d3-4a2889dbbd6f.png">